HomeArticlesGuideNRI Investment Guide

 DTAA, the Double Taxation Avoidance Agreement, is the bilateral treaty between India and your country of residence that prevents the same income from being taxed twice.
 India has DTAAs with over 90 countries, including the USA, UK, UAE, Singapore, Canada, Australia, Germany, and all Gulf Cooperation Council (GCC) countries.

-The DTAA determines which country has the primary right to tax specific income types.
-For UAE-based NRIs, since the UAE levies no personal income tax, TDS paid in India is typically the final tax liability, and no additional tax is owed in the UAE.
+The DTAA determines which country holds the primary right to tax specific income types.
+For UAE-based NRIs, since the UAE levies no personal income tax, TDS paid in India typically becomes the final tax liability, with no additional tax owed in the UAE.
 For US-based NRIs, Indian tax paid on India-sourced income can be claimed as a foreign tax credit on the US federal return under the India-USA DTAA.

 Tax in your country of residence

-Most countries with personal income tax systems — USA, UK, Canada, Australia — tax residents on worldwide income.
-This means that even if India deducts TDS, you may owe additional tax in your country of residence on the same Indian capital gains or interest income.
-The DTAA credits work as follows: if India taxed a gain at 12.5% and your home country's rate is 20%, you credit the 12.5% Indian tax and pay only the remaining 7.5% in your home country.
-The key is to track all Indian investment income and report it in your home country return.
+Most countries with personal income tax systems, the USA, UK, Canada, Australia, tax residents on worldwide income.
+Even after India deducts TDS, you may owe additional tax in your country of residence on the same Indian capital gains or interest income.
+The DTAA credits work this way: if India taxed a gain at 12.5% and your home country's rate is 20%, you credit the 12.5% Indian tax and pay only the remaining 7.5% in your home country.
+Track all Indian investment income carefully and report it in your home country return.

 Step 4: Set Up SIP and Lumpsum Investments

-With the regulatory framework understood and tax obligations mapped, the practical setup takes the following steps:
+With the regulatory framework understood and tax obligations mapped, the practical setup runs through four stages.

+First, obtain a PAN card.
 A Permanent Account Number (PAN) is mandatory for any investment above ₹50,000 and for filing Indian tax returns.
-NRIs can apply for a PAN through Form 49AA online on the NSDL or UTIITSL portals, attaching a copy of passport and proof of overseas address.
-Processing typically takes two to three weeks if applied online; physical delivery to an overseas address adds time.
+NRIs can apply through Form 49AA online on the NSDL or UTIITSL portals, attaching a copy of passport and proof of overseas address.
+Processing typically takes two to three weeks online; physical delivery to an overseas address adds time.
 A PAN is a one-time requirement and never needs renewal.

-Video KYC is now accepted by most fund houses and brokers, making it possible to complete the process without visiting India or an embassy.
-The KYC is stored centrally in the CKYC system and applies across all registered intermediaries — you do not need to repeat it for each fund house.
+Next, complete KYC through a SEBI-registered KYC Registration Agency (Karvy, CAMS, or directly through a fund house).
+For NRIs, this requires a valid Indian passport, overseas address proof (utility bill, bank statement, or visa page), a PAN card copy, and a passport-sized photograph.
+Video KYC is now accepted by most fund houses and brokers, so the process can finish without visiting India or an embassy.
+The KYC lives centrally in the CKYC system and applies across all registered intermediaries, so you don't need to repeat it for each fund house.

-If you do not have an NRE account, open one with a bank that has a strong digital platform — HDFC, ICICI, Axis, and SBI all offer NRE account opening processes that can be initiated online and completed by couriering attested documents.
-The NRE account is the hub from which all investments in Indian mutual funds and equities will be funded.
+If you don't already have an NRE account, open one with a bank that runs a strong digital platform.
+HDFC, ICICI, Axis, and SBI all offer NRE account opening that can start online and finish by couriering attested documents.
+The NRE account becomes the hub funding all your mutual fund and equity investments.

-With PAN, KYC, and NRE account in place, register directly on an AMC's website (such as Nippon, ICICI Prudential, SBI MF, or Mirae Asset) or through a registered distributor.
-For a first-time investor, a Nifty 500 index fund with an expense ratio below 0.15% is an appropriate starting point for the equity allocation.
+With PAN, KYC, and NRE account in place, register directly on an AMC's website (Nippon, ICICI Prudential, SBI MF, Mirae Asset) or through a registered distributor.
+For a first-time investor, a Nifty 500 index fund with an expense ratio below 0.15% makes a reasonable starting point for the equity allocation.
 Set up an auto-debit mandate from your NRE account.

 Forex risk and timing

-Every SIP instalment involves a currency conversion: your USD, AED, or GBP income is converted to rupees at the prevailing rate.
-The rupee has depreciated against the USD at roughly 3–4% per annum over the past decade, which means the foreign-currency equivalent of your rupee returns is reduced by that amount.
-A 12% equity CAGR in rupee terms translates to approximately 8–9% in USD terms after depreciation.
-This is a real risk but also a reason to invest — India's nominal equity returns are significantly higher than developed market returns, and the net position after forex adjustment is still generally favourable over long horizons.
+Every SIP instalment involves a currency conversion: your USD, AED, or GBP income converts to rupees at the prevailing rate.
+The rupee has depreciated against the USD at roughly 3-4% per annum over the past decade, which shrinks the foreign-currency equivalent of your rupee returns by that amount.
+A 12% equity CAGR in rupee terms translates to approximately 8-9% in USD terms after depreciation.
+This is a real risk, but it's also part of the case for investing here.
+India's nominal equity returns run significantly higher than developed market returns, and the net position after forex adjustment still tends to come out favourable over long horizons.

 Use the Inflation Calculator to model what a given rupee amount will be worth in real terms at your target repatriation date.